Case Study – Voltigeurs de Quebec Armoury

 One of the main challenges encountered during the reconstruction of the building was the restoration of the masonry, stones, and bricks.
 These were all individually numbered in order to be returned to their initial position.
 Replacement stones were even taken from the same quarry that was used at the time of the original construction.
 In 1986, this historic location was recognized for its architectural importance by the Historic Sites and Monuments Board of Canada.

-The project required a new flooring that was both versatile and easy to clean.
-The planners also quickly realised their great need for a multi-use flooring that could withstand high-traffic by a great deal of visitors.
-Our mandate consisted of supplying and installing the “modern” part of the project using the Omnisports 3.5 sports flooring.
+The project required new flooring that was both versatile and easy to clean.
+The planners also quickly realized their great need for multi-use flooring that could withstand high traffic by very many visitors.
+Our mandate consisted of supplying and installing the “modern” part of the project using the Omnisports sports flooring.
 Two colours were custom-made for the multifunctional hall, the centerpiece of the building, measuring by itself 30,000 square feet.

 We also installed the same surfacing material on the floor of the walkway overhanging the Grand Hall.
 The most complex challenge that we had to face was the logistics and management of the 630 hidden channels that were covered, one by one, with Omnisports.
 These channels are a key element as they will be used to conceal a large quantity of wiring during events.

 The new building, valued at just over one hundred million dollars, includes the new hall, which is able to accommodate up to 1,300 people for receptions and shows.